 The American Bar Association (ABA) has set standards for Lawyer Referral Services.
 These standards were developed to help clients receive qualified representation and to provide consumer protection.

-In 1989, the ABA adopted the Model Supreme Court Rules Governing Lawyer Referral and Information Service.
-Those rules apply to the management of lawyer referral programs.
+In 1989, the ABA adopted the Model Supreme Court Rules Governing Lawyer Referral and Information Service, which apply to the management of lawyer referral programs.

 The ABA Model Rules, approved by the ABA House of Delegates in August of 1993, provide that a quality lawyer referral service should have subject matter and experience panels.
 To qualify as a service that meets ABA standards, a lawyer referral service must have several subject matter panels.